vickmuir/vpc-on-classic-block-storage/block_storage_is_faq.md

 ## Can I create encrypted volumes?
 {: faq}

-All block storage volumes are encrypted, either by IBM-managed encryption (default) or through the Key Protect service using your own encryption keys.
+All block storage volumes are encrypted, either with IBM-managed encryption (default) or through the Key Protect service using your own encryption keys.
 For information, see [Creating block storage volumes with customer managed encryption](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-encryption).

 ## How can I tell the type of encryption a volume has?
 {: faq}